-In order to avoid a lawsuit, graphic designers need to understand the ins and outs of design trademark laws, copyright laws and design patents.
+Graphic designers need to understand the ins and outs of intellectual property rights, copyright laws and design patents.
 Intellectual property rights and fair use policies not only help you understand what materials you can use and where, but they also protect your work from infringement by others.

-For example, artist Richard Prince adapted the following photo by Patric Cariou for an art exhibit, and the court ruled it fair use.
+For example, artist Richard Prince adapted the following photo by Patrick Cariou for an art exhibit, and the court ruled it fair use.

 Register with code BORCHARD for 20% off registration through this week and next to join the course beginning Monday, June 30.

 Read on for an excerpt from the course on design trademark laws:

 Design Trademark Laws

 When you use a design to indicate the source of goods or services and to distinguish them from the goods or services of others, you may protect the design as a trademark (or in the case of services, as a service mark) in addition to any copyright protection for the design.

 Congress enacted the Trademark Law (also known as the Lanham Act) in exercising its commerce power under U.S. Constitution, Article 1, Section 8, Clause 3: